In this piece · 20 sections+

 Tier 1: Must-Watch

 Premise: Alcoholic genius drags grandson across dimensions.
-Start here: Season 1, Episode 6 ("Rick Potion #9") — if that one doesn't hook you, nothing will, and you've saved yourself 70 hours.
+Start here: Season 1, Episode 6 ("Rick Potion #9").
+If that one doesn't hook you, nothing will, and you've saved yourself 80 hours.
 Who'll love it: People who liked Futurama but wanted it meaner, sci-fi readers, anyone who's ever argued about the multiverse at a bar.
 Who'll bounce: Anyone allergic to burping, nihilism, or characters being openly horrible to each other.
-Time: 7 seasons, ~22 min each, ~70 episodes — about a month at a normal pace.
-Status: Ongoing, and the post-Justin-Roiland replacement voices are fine; you forget inside two episodes.
-The show works because it actually has ideas — most comedies right now don't have ideas, they have writers' room whiteboards full of Post-its that say "MILLENNIAL BURNOUT" and "FRIEND GROUP."
+Time: 8 seasons, ~22 min each, about a month at a normal pace.
+Status: Ongoing.
+Season 8 aired last summer and landed on HBO Max in September; the post-Justin-Roiland replacement voices are still fine and you forget inside two episodes.
+The show works because it actually has ideas.
+Most comedies right now don't have ideas, they have writers' room whiteboards full of Post-its that say "MILLENNIAL BURNOUT" and "FRIEND GROUP."
 This one has ideas.

 Premise: Gifted kid trapped in chaotic working-class family.
 Start here: The pilot.
 Seriously.
 It's one of the best pilots ever made and it tells you everything you need to know in 22 minutes.
 Who'll love it: Anyone who grew up in a loud house, Arrested Development fans, people who think Bryan Cranston was always a genius and Breaking Bad just confirmed it.
-Who'll bounce: Laugh-track purists (there isn't one — this was ahead of its time), viewers who need every show to be about New York media jobs.
-Time: 151 episodes × 22 min — a serious commitment, but you can drop in anywhere after the pilot.
-Status: Ended in 2006, and a revival was announced for Disney+, which is either going to be great or a disaster; could go either way.
+Who'll bounce: Laugh-track purists (there isn't one, this was ahead of its time), viewers who need every show to be about New York media jobs.
+Time: 151 original episodes × 22 min, plus a four-episode revival.
+You can drop in anywhere after the pilot.
+Status: The revival (Life's Still Unfair, four half-hour episodes) hit Hulu in April and, against every instinct I have about legacy TV, it's fine.
+Cranston still knows exactly who Hal is, and the ending doesn't insult the original run.
 Still the best family sitcom of the last 25 years, and it's not particularly close.

 Premise: Yellow family satirizes everything America does wrong.
 Start here: Season 4, Episode 12 ("Marge vs. the Monorail").
-If you're already a fan, skip the first three seasons on a rewatch — they're historically important but slow.
+If you're already a fan, skip the first three seasons on a rewatch.
+They're historically important but slow.
 Seasons 4 through 9 are the untouchable run.
 Who'll love it: Everyone with a pulse, eventually.
 Who'll bounce: People who judge a show by the last ten years instead of the first ten.
-Time: 780+ episodes, which is insane.
+Time: 800+ episodes, which is insane.
 Just watch the good seasons.
-Status: Ongoing, somehow, forever.
+Status: Ongoing, renewed through season 38, somehow, forever.
 The post-2000 episodes have their moments but the show stopped being essential around season 11.
 Seasons 4–9 are still the tightest comedy writing in American television history, and anyone who tells you otherwise is selling a podcast.

 Tier 2: Worth Your Time